frsyuki/libkv/README.md

 Include libkv/IMPL.h header and link libkv library.
 IMPL is one of libmemcached, tcadb, tcbdb, tchdb or tcrdb.

+See src/test_libmemcached.c or src/test_tchdb.c for example.

 ### C++ API
 Include libkv/IMPL.hpp header and link libkvpp library.
 IMPL is one of libmemcached, tcadb, tcbdb, tchdb or tcrdb.

+See src/test_tcrdbpp.cpp or src/test_msgpack.cpp for example.

 To use put_obj and get_obj APIs, include msgpack.hpp header before including libkv header or add -DLIBKV_MSGPACK flag to CXXFLAGS.